keyestudio/KS0802-Keyestudio-STEM-/docs/ESP32/ESP32 Easy Coding Board Biting Crocodile Tutorial.md

 ### 2.4 Code

 <p style="color:red">Note: The measuring distance of ultrasonic is 2-300cm, but after being assembled on the crocodile, it can only detect 4-30cm.
 For the ultrasonic receives the bounced signal at a certain angle, but the basswood board of the crocodile body blocks it.
-As a result, only 30cm can be recognized, but this does not affect our hand-biting crocodile tutorial.</p>
+As a result, only 30cm can be recognized, but this does not affect our hand biting crocodile tutorial.</p>

 **Code File：**

 Download link：[Download](.\Code\BitingCrocodileTutorialCodes.zip)

-Download the code file and unzip it, then double-click `2-Ultrasonic_Code.sb3 `to open the file and upload the code.
+Download the code file and unzip it, then double-click `2-Ultrasonic_Code.sb3 ` to open the file and upload the code.

 ![image-20240409120027866](./media/image-20240409120027866.png)